Mörön: Population

 Most of the inhabitants live in ger districts.
+The city has 12,286 families.

 Education

 Mörön has 27 organizations that are working as educational institutions.
 There are eight national, one private high schools, thirteen national, four private kindergartens, one vocational training center, and the university.
 As of 2020, there were a total of 14,865 students in the city.
 The first school of the local was established in 1923 under the name "Suhiin tenhim".
 In 2000 it was renamed "Delgermurun" and remains in use until now.

 The two main institutions are the "Delgermurun" and "Erdmiin Dalai".
 "Erdmiin Dalai" that is one of the top 10 national school in Mongolia was founded in 1962 with the name "Erdem".

 Airport

 Since 1957, the Mörön Airport (ICAO: ZMMN, IATA: MXV) has two runways, one paved 2,400m long by 42m wide, and one gravel 2,000m long.
 It is served by regular flights from and to Ulaanbaatar.
 Some flights to the western Aimags may stop over.
 It is a first class capacity of 150 passengers per hour.